bridgetownrb/bridgetown/bridgetown-website/src/_docs/bundled-configurations.md

 {%@ Note type: :warning do %}
   #### Looking for Tailwind?

   The bundled configuration for TailwindCSS has been [relocated to a separate community-maintained repo](https://github.com/bridgetownrb/tailwindcss-automation).
-The Bridgetown core team recommends looking into options such as Open Props, Shoelace, and otherwise "vanilla" CSS (perhaps with a bit of help from PostCSS) as a best practice for "Use the Platform", future-compatible frontend development.
+The Bridgetown core team recommends looking into options such as Open Props, Web Awesome, and otherwise "vanilla" CSS (perhaps with a bit of help from PostCSS) as a best practice for "Use the Platform", future-compatible frontend development.
 {% end %}

 ## Configuration Setup Details